VirtuallyCreative/virtuallycreative-core/content/blog/deep-dive-azure-extensions-in-visual-studio-code.md

 ---
-title: Deep Dive: Azure Extensions in Visual Studio Code
+title: Deep Dive Azure Extensions in Visual Studio Code
 subtitle: A interesting tale about function of design
 excerpt: >-
   hassle-free way to set up deployments using some built-in Extensions for Visual Studio Code (VSC)